 4) Combine wayfinding with third-party advertising

 Wayfinding signage needs to be clear, informative, and easily understood.
-But digital signage offers the opportunity to complement that crucial information with content that adds value to the audience experience and that brings in extra revenue for you.
+But digital signage offers the opportunity to complement that crucial information with content that adds value to the audience experience and that brings in extra revenue for you through a digital signage advertising network.

 Simply insert any adverts into your Yodeck playlist before the match to show them on your digital screens.